lreis2415/CraterMining_AllLunar/Readme.txt

+0. Due to the restriction of data volume in Github, all data are shared with onedrive. https://1drv.ms/u/s!AupLwOv5hDZGkeorY5eyMOCfw4j8dg?e=SWYUYc (password: CraterMining)

 1. All relevant code and results (including intermediate results) are contained in this folder.

 2. Only Step1 - MultiLE (multiscale landform elements) are calculated by PaRGO with C++, the remaining codes are implemented with Python 3.7.